-8.2 The award shall be presented biennially to one theatre (or dance) professional residing in the United Kingdom who has made an outstanding contribution to the field of dramaturgy (regardless of his/her job title).
+8.2 The award shall be presented biennially to one theatre (or dance) professional residing in the United Kingdom who has made an outstanding contribution to the field of dramaturgy (regardless of their job title).

 8.3 Nominations for the award can be made in writing and by any theatre professional.
-Each person can nominate one person only, except himself/herself.
+Each person can nominate one person only, except themselves.
 Nominations need to reach the Organisation before the advertised deadline.

 8.4 The recipient of the Kenneth Tynan Award shall be chosen from the received, valid nominations by the Award Panel.

-8.7 The winner of the Kenneth Tynan Award shall receive a certificate signed by the Head of the Award Panel and the President of the Organisation, and a sum of minimum £250.
+8.7 The winner of the Kenneth Tynan Award shall receive a certificate signed by the Head of the Award Panel and the President of the Organisation, and a sum of minimum £500.

 8.8 The Kenneth Tynan Award shall be presented at the Kenneth Tynan Award ceremony, organised by the Dramaturgs' Network.

 The website of the Dramaturgs' Network (www.dramaturgy.co.uk) is an essential means of achieving the Organisation's aims, documenting its history and its previous work.
 Therefore, any future website development must preserve the content of the current website (especially past events and documentation of the Organisation's work), archive and document its relevant pages, and make it available for the public online through the refreshed website.
-The website of the Organisation shall never 'go dark' by design for any period of time, or be removed permanently.
+The website of the Organisation shall never 'go dark' by design for any period of time or be removed permanently.

-10.1 If, at any General Meeting of the Organisation, a resolution be passed calling for the dissolution of the Organisation, the President shall immediately convene a Special General Meeting of the Organisation to be held not less than one month thereafter to discuss and vote on the resolution.
+10.1 If, at any Meeting of the Organisation, a resolution be passed calling for the dissolution of the Organisation, the President shall immediately convene a Special Meeting of the Organisation to be held not less than one month thereafter to discuss and vote on the resolution.

 10.3 In case of dissolution, the necessary arrangements shall be made to document and archive the Organisation's website and make it available to the public permanently.

-10.5 After discharging all debts and liabilities of the Organisation, and arranging the documentation of the Organisation's work and its website, the remaining assets shall not be paid or distributed amongst the Members of the Organisation, but shall be given or transferred to some other voluntary organisation having objects similar to those of the Organisation.
+10.6 After discharging all debts and liabilities of the Organisation, and arranging the documentation of the Organisation's work and its website, the remaining assets shall not be paid or distributed amongst the Members of the Organisation, but shall be given or transferred to some other voluntary organisation having objects similar to those of the Organisation.

-This Constitution was made in 2008, revised and ratified by the Dramaturgs’ Network AGM in 2010, and modified and accepted by the Dramaturgs’ Network AGMs in 2011, 2012, 2015, 2017, and 2019.
+This Constitution was made in 2008, revised and ratified by the Dramaturgs’ Network AGM in 2010, and modified and accepted by the Dramaturgs’ Network AGMs in 2011, 2012, 2015, 2017, and 2019 (for subsequent revision).